The Hannah Arendt Campus

 The metamorphosis of the Sainte Marthe hospital into a university is being carried out by the Sauget-Girard group.

-The 16,000 square metres of rehabilitation is not enough to accommodate 7,000 students, so a new construction of 14,000 square metres is budgeted.
+The 16,000 square metres of refurbishment work will not be enough to accommodate 7,000 students, so a new build of 14,000 square metres has been budgeted.
 Jean-Pierre Buffi and G. Varnitzky were the architects.
-The desire of these architects was to provide a contemporary response to the building and its late 17th century façade.
-The new building will not be conceived as an "annex to the existing historic building, but will have to participate in the setting up of a complex and balanced arrangement whose two parts create an architectural confrontation of a very high level".
+Their aim was to provide a contemporary response to the building and its late 17th-century façade.
+The new building will not be designed as an "annex to the existing historic building, but as part of a complex and balanced arrangement in which the two parts create a very high-level architectural confrontation".

-The same long façade is also inscribed in two phases, verticality-horizontality.
-The liveliness of this façade is underlined by the ground floor base in light-coloured stone with openings in the manner of Saint Martha, giving light to the amphitheatres and the cafeteria.
+The same long façade is also part of a two-stage vertical-horizontal design.
+The liveliness of this façade is underlined by the ground floor base in light-coloured stone, punctuated by openings in the style of Sainte Marthe, giving light to the lecture theatres and the cafeteria.
 On the two upper floors, glass is omnipresent.
-It introduces a play of mirrors reflecting the nuances of the Provencal light and the hundred-year-old plane trees.
+It introduces a play of mirrors reflecting the nuances of the Provençal light and the hundred-year-old plane trees.
 This glass wall allows light to flood into this immense vessel, the library.
 As in the Hôtel-Dieu, the hall is the heart of the building.
-It articulates the spaces and its predominantly curved shape, in opposition to the vertical and horizontal lines of the building's other main features, corresponds to its vocation as a place of passage and meeting.
+It articulates the spaces and its predominantly curved shape, in contrast to the vertical and horizontal lines of the building's other main features, reflects its role as a place of passage and meeting.
 The two flights of stairs on four levels intersect each other in a fine harmony of counter-curves.
-In these volumes and lines, should we not see the evocation of a Baroque reminiscence?
+Are these volumes and lines not reminiscent of Baroque architecture?

-In response to the interior courtyards that punctuate the old building, the new one is punctuated by terraces that were intended to be "lounges" for outdoor reading to the north and south.
-Between the two buildings, the architects have preserved a "garden square" where mineral and vegetation welcome those who animate this university.
+In response to the interior courtyards that punctuate the old building, the new one is punctuated by terraces that are intended to be 'lounges' for reading outside, both to the north and to the south.
+Between the two buildings, the architects have preserved a "garden square", where mineral and vegetal elements welcome those who bring this university to life.
 This architectural site, with its rich past and promising future, is a clear response to the interplay of styles and periods.